b-amir/qwiki/docs/ARCHITECTURE.md

 - **Type Safety**: Comprehensive TypeScript usage with strict typing
 - **Performance**: Optimized for fast documentation generation and responsiveness
 - **Error Handling**: Standardized error management with user-friendly messages

-For active improvement initiatives and roadmap items, see `docs/CHECKLIST.md`.